 Dr Shahuja was very attentive and genuinely interested in what we were saying.
 She went onto explain that this personal service planning is very important to the resort to ensure all clients’ needs are catered for.
 This was evidenced when we later returned to our cottage to find that a hot water bottle had been delivered to alleviate the stiff neck Tara had been suffering within the UK.
 Again, at dinner, the chef had prepared a dish especially for us using coconut milk instead of cow’s milk due to our preference of alternatives to cow’s milk.
 When retiring for the evening, we had requested a bedtime ‘sleep’ tea which was provided throughout our stay.

 We were prescribed ‘Hatha’ yoga which is available to anyone of any age, whether you have any yoga experience or not.
 This type of yoga was described ‘as the root of all yoga’, a branch that focuses on physical health and mental well-being.
 Using breath as the main teaching point of focus along with the postures brings a sound body and clear mind.

-We arrived at our tented cottage, which was well designed.
+We arrived at our rented cottage, which was well designed.
 All the cottages are decorated in neutral colours with silk bedspreads and natural fibre roman blinds.
-They have large fans, air-conditioning and mosquito nets cover all the windows; basically, everything you would expect from a 5 star resort.
-We really like the option of the fan or air conditioning as this allow you to choose whether you have the air conditioning on or not.
-Throughout the resort there are flower decorations using the same flowers as in the garlands and other exotic flowers, brings a beautiful hint of colour to the rooms.
+They have large fans, air-conditioning and mosquito nets cover all the windows; basically, everything you would expect from a 5-star resort.
+We really like the option of the fan or air conditioning as this allows you to choose whether you have the air conditioning on or not.
+Throughout the resort, there are flower decorations using the same flowers as in the garlands and other exotic flowers brings a beautiful hint of colour to the rooms.